Your picture looks amazing and sounds immense. Let’s give it the perfect score to match…

-Every member of the Ishikawa team is an accomplished composer and songwriter.
+Every member of the Ishikawa audio team is an accomplished composer and songwriter.
 We are all multi-instrumentalists, and we all blend our own unique audio specialties with our writing styles.
 We have all written music for, or had our music placed in films, television, commercials, radio, and theatre around the world.
 If you require bespoke music for your production, we can provide you will multiple options, across many genres.

 If you are an artist/composer with skeleton songs or compositions, we will work with you to craft a unique arrangement that will sharpen your style and make you stand out from the rest.
 In this case, you may find it helpful to refer to both this page and the Music Production page to get an idea of how you might work together.